Kim Ryder

 Introduction

-Since 2013, I have led the physiotherapy service within the prosthetic limb-fitting clinics at our two hospitals, which involves managing the physiotherapy service for all outpatient amputees referred to our team.
-This includes the expert assessment of lower limb amputees, and the planning and delivery of highly specialist rehabilitation programmes for amputee patients at both the pre-prosthetic and the post-prosthetic stages of their rehabilitation, and the reassessment of established amputees as necessary.
-These patients commonly have diabetes and contralateral limb issues such as digital and partial foot amputations.
-Many also have peripheral neuropathy or nerve injuries that need to be managed alongside the primary amputation.
+I qualified as a physiotherapist from Coventry University in 2000, and I have specialised in the field of amputee rehabilitation since 2003.
+Between 2013 and 2024, I was employed as the clinical lead physiotherapist for amputee rehabilitation at Shrewsbury and Telford Hospitals (SaTH) NHS Trust, which involved managing the physiotherapy service for all outpatient amputees referred to the team.
+This included assessing lower limb amputees, together with the planning and delivery of highly specialist rehabilitation programmes for patients at both the pre-prosthetic and the post-prosthetic stages of their rehabilitation.
+These patients commonly had diabetes and contralateral limb issues such as digital and partial foot amputations.
+Many also had peripheral neuropathy or nerve injuries that needed to be managed alongside the primary amputation.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.